top of page

-Inspired by the place he called home, these prints capture Dodge’s love for the coastal towns, harbors, and rugged beauty of the Pacific Northwest.
+Inspired by the coastal towns and harbors of the Pacific Northwest.

 Dodge’s seasonal prints evoke the spirit of Halloween, Christmas, and autumn through heartfelt vignettes filled with nostalgia and wonder.